ShivaRadmanesh/Arm-Microcontreller-Project/README.md

 </p>

-Also, there is a GUI implementation for this game, which can be used by connecting the microcontroller to a PC using a UART cable to show the real-time actions on the GUI.
+A GUI implementation is also available for this game, which shows the real-time actions via the GUI when the microcontroller is connected to a PC via a UART cable.
 <br>
 <br>
 <br>
-The gif below shows the actual implementation of the program and the GUI:
+As seen in the gif below, the GUI and program actually operate as follows:
 <br>
 <br>
 <img src="readmeImages/demo.gif">